lewagon/data-setup/_partials/mac_vscode.md

 ![](images/mac_vscode_command.png)

 Now quit the Terminal (`⌘` + `Q`) and restart it.
-Try typing `code` :point-right: if the VSCode opens in new window, you can proceed to the next point!
+Try typing `code` :point_right: if the VSCode opens in new window, you can proceed to the next point!

+### VS Code Shortcuts

+In VS Code:
+- Click on `Code`
+- Click on `Preferences`
+- Click on `Keymaps`
+- Click on `Sublime Text Keymap and Settings Importer`
+- Click on `Install`